robertzaage/GroBro/CONFIGURATION.md

 ### 5. Optional: DNS Rewrite
 To stay fully local, you can set up a DNS server (like AdGuard) to rewrite your `*.duckdns.org` address to the IP of your Home Assistant instance.
 The certificates will remain valid.

+# Hardware Safety & Best Practices (Nexa 2000 & NOAH 2000)

+### 1. High-Frequency Modbus Writing (Shadow RAM)
+A common concern for users creating dynamic "Zero Export" automations in Home Assistant is that updating power limits every few seconds might destroy the device's Flash/EEPROM memory.

+According to internal Growatt R&D information, **high-frequency Modbus writes for dynamic power control are 100% hardware-safe**, provided you use the Time Slot registers.

+Both the Nexa 2000 and NOAH 2000 utilize a highly optimized **"Shadow RAM / Lazy Write"** mechanism.
+When GroBro sends a Modbus write command to the power settings, the MCU immediately applies this value to the volatile RAM, adjusting the output instantly *without* triggering physical EEPROM erase/write cycles.
+The system only commits these RAM values into the non-volatile EEPROM during a graceful system shutdown.
+Therefore, updating parameters like `slot1_power` every 30 seconds generates literally zero wear on the flash memory over the lifetime of the device.

+### 2. Recommended "Zero Export" Setup via Home Assistant
+To ensure a reliable and clean local control loop without relying on cloud APIs, the following setup is highly recommended by Growatt engineers for HA users:

+**The Fail-Safe Baseline (Do this once):**
+*   Set `default_power` (Reg 322) to a conservative, fixed value (e.g., 100W or 150W).
+*   *Why?* Because dynamic values are only stored in RAM, a sudden power loss will wipe them.
+If the device reboots and Home Assistant is offline, the inverter will safely fall back to this basic household load baseline stored in the EEPROM.

+**Configure Static Slot Parameters (Do this once):**
+To keep Modbus traffic clean and reduce unnecessary bus load, configure the static parameters on Slot 1 just once:
+*   `slot1_start_time` (Reg 254) = 00:00
+*   `slot1_end_time` (Reg 255) = 23:59
+*   `slot1_mode` (Reg 256) = 0 (Load First)
+*   `slot1_enabled` (Reg 258) = 1 (ON)

+**The Dynamic Control (Automation Loop):**
+*   Let your Home Assistant automation continuously update **only** `slot1_power` (Reg 257) based on your local smart meter readings.

+### 3. Important Safety Warning Regarding AC Charging (Nexa 2000)
+Currently, dynamic adjustment of AC charging power (up to 700W) is handled entirely internally by the MCU via a closed-loop algorithm based on grid conditions. **There is no exposed Modbus register for third-party control over the AC charging limit.**

+*   Do **not** attempt to reverse-engineer or force write custom values to the charging controller limits.
+*   Accidentally bypassing the native BMS and charging electronics limits can result in catastrophic hardware failure, severe thermal runaway, or an explosion/fire hazard.
+Let the native electronics make the final call on charging.

+*(Note: The technical insights in this section were provided by a Growatt employee acting out of personal enthusiasm for the Home Assistant community.
+Growatt does not officially support this project at this time, and these insights do not represent official company directives).*